Bio 2050 - Anatomy and Physiology » Fall 2022 » Lecture Exam 3

 According to Ohm's law, current is

-directly related to both voltage and resistance.
+B. directly related to voltage and inversely related to resistance.

-inversely related to both voltage and resistance.
+C. directly related to both voltage and resistance.

 Question #18